evanwill/workshop-template/README.md

 Tweak `$border-color` in `main.scss` to give tiny splash of color on header / footer borders.

 Repository does not include a Gemfile because it is a very simple project.
-Originally built using Ruby 2.3+ and Jekyll 3.4+.
+Originally built using Ruby 2.3+ and Jekyll 3.4+; most recently used Jekyll 3.7.0.

 ## Demos